johanan/odata-metadata-processor/README.md

 }
 ```

 Now `Customers` has the full entity under the navigation property that matches the type.
-In addition to this each property has a `pathName` that gives the full path from the root which can be used to access that property when needed.
+In addition to this each property has a `pathName` and `path` that gives the full path as a string and an array respectively, from the root which can be used to access that property when needed.

 `buildTypeRoot` is a function that returns a function that takes the full name of the type.
 This allows you to *bind* the search function to a metadata.
-This can be passed around used to build other types from the same metadata.
+This can be passed around and used to build other types from the same metadata.

 In our example above you could bind the metadata and then build from `odata4.namespace.Orders` which would have `Customers` as a child.